 The lowest amount of vitamin b6 is in Soy sauce made from hydrolyzed vegetable protein which in 100g contains 0.143 mg of vitamin b6.
 This gives as percentage of the recommended daily allowance 7 % of the RDA.
 For this 100g serving the amount of Calories is 60 kcal, the amount of Protein is 7 g, the amount of Fat is 0.51 g, the amount of Carbohydrate is 7.84 g.

 The difference between the highest and lowest values gives a vitamin b6 range of 0.057 mg per 100g.
 The range for the other nutrients are as follows; 0 kcal for Calories, 3.51 g for Protein, 0.41 g for Fat, 0 g for Carbohydrate.

 Please remember that the above gives an accurate value in 100g for high vitamin b6 foods in your diet.
 For example 100g of Soy sauce made from soy (tamari) contains 0.2 mg of vitamin b6.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the vitamin b6 nutritional content.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin b6 which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high amount of vitamin b6.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with vitamin b6.